hirendrawagadre/To-Do-List/README.md

-# To-Do-List
+# To-Do List Application

-To-do list website built using HTML and CSS and JavaScript
+A basic to-do list web app built with HTML, CSS and JavaScrip.
+Users can add and delete tasks easily.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript